-Field Descr iption Default language notific used b This field specifies the language in which the notifications are sent, as well as the language that is used by the dial engine to determine which voice prompts to play to users who call in to Cisco IPICS.
+Field Description Default language This field specifies the language in which the notifications are sent, as well as the language that is used by the dial engine to determine which voice prompts to play to users who call in to Cisco IPICS.
 Note Only Latin-1 supported languages give callers the option to spell the name of the channel/VTG/policy when calling in to Cisco IPICS.
-Dial ports reserved for dial-in/invite feature alloca featur used o ield specifies the number of dial ports that you te for exclusive use by the dial-in/invite e for the ops view.
-Dial ports allocated here are only by the dial-in/invite feature; they are not by the notifications feature. this w ial-pool number of ports that you configure in rindow are typically allocated for dial-in users ypically engage in long conversations on VTGs unnels. are all ial ports that Cisco IPICS uses for notifications located from the ops view of the policy that les the notification action (the ops view of the who created the policy).
+Dial ports reserved for dial-in/invite feature This field specifies the number of dial ports that you allocate for exclusive use by the dial-in/invite feature for the ops view.
+Dial ports allocated here are used only by the dial-in/invite feature; they are not used by the notifications feature.
+The dial-pool number of ports that you configure in this window are typically allocated for dial-in users who typically engage in long conversations on VTGs or channels.
+The dial ports that Cisco IPICS uses for notifications are allocated from the ops view of the policy that includes the notification action (the ops view of the user who created the policy).
 Note The number of ports that you allocate in this window cannot exceed the number of dial users who may be allocated from the SYSTEM ops view.